 You’ll have more luck finding low-VOC flooring if you know that some flooring types are worse than others.
 Vinyl flooring, synthetic carpeting, and laminates are the worst culprits.
 Avoid these products when looking for safe flooring for your home.

 For people with seasonal allergies, getting new, environmentally friendly flooring can help reduce symptoms and flare-ups.
-While most people don’t think about their flooring, the quality of flooring material can play a major role in controlling indoor air quality.
+While most people don’t think about their flooring, the quality of flooring material plays a major role in controlling indoor air quality.

 Keep an Eye on Wood Stains

 VOCs represent a danger in many home improvement products.
-In addition to flooring and adhesives, VOCs are commonly found in paint and wood stains.
+Beyond flooring and adhesives, VOCs are commonly found in paint and wood stains.
 Read labels carefully to ensure you buy a wood stain that meets your expectations for quality and safety.

 Protect Your Loved Ones With Low-VOC Flooring

-Once you’re familiar with the details in this guide, you’ll have the information you need to make an informed buying decision.
-You’ll be able to choose the flooring that’s safer for your family and for the environment in your local ecosystem.
+Once you’re familiar with the details in this guide, you’ll have what you need to make an informed buying decision.
+You’ll be able to choose flooring that’s safer for your family and for the environment in your local ecosystem.

-You’ll also meet higher standards before the government mandates them.
-This can save on necessary renovations since contractors will charge more when there’s greater demand.
+You’ll also meet higher standards before the government mandates them, which can save on necessary renovations down the line since contractors charge more when there’s greater demand.

-Overall, you’ll enjoy beautiful flooring that’s safer for everyone.
-You can play on your new flooring with your kids and pets without worrying about exposure to toxins.
-Breathe easier with non-toxic floors.
+Most importantly, you’ll enjoy beautiful flooring that’s safer for everyone.
+You can play on your new floor with your kids and pets without worrying about exposure to toxins.
+Breathe easier with non-toxic floors, and ask your flooring brand for the test data to back up the claim.